huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 $ terraform import huaweicloud_rds_instance.instance_1 52e4b497d2c94df88a2eb4c661314903in01
 ```

-But due to some attributes missing from the API response, it's required to ignore changes as below.
+Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
+API response, security or some other reason.
+The missing attributes include: `db`, `collation`, `availability_zone`.
+It is generally recommended running `terraform plan` after importing a RDS instance.
+You can then decide if changes
+should be applied to the instance, or the resource definition should be updated to align with the instance.
+Also, you can ignore changes as below.

 ```
 resource "huaweicloud_rds_instance" "instance_1" {